Marmalade-NG/marmalade-ng/doc/source/policy-trusted-custody.rst

 - At transfers
 - At mint (allowing to mint a collection to a special initial account)
-- But **NOT** at burn and sales. (burning or selling won't decrement the outbound balance, and receiving a token by sale won't increment the outbounjd balance)
+- But **NOT** at burn and sales. (burning or selling won't decrement the outbound balance, and receiving a token by sale won't increment the outbound balance)